-Rustic, casual Italian with “San Francisco style” pizza.
+Rustic, casual Italian that’s worth the month-long wait for a reservation with “San Francisco style” pizza.

 One of SF’s best Italian restaurants… that always books well in advance